stefanusayudha/base_android_viewbinding/README.md

 2. Theme

 We suggest to use Material Design, as is what we are using in this code base.
-Its fine, robust, and progressing.
+It is fine, robust, and progressing.